 - Scatter charts provide the detailed analysis of energy consumption based on a secondary measurement (e.g., consumption based on outdoor temperature).
 This is a powerful instrument to get insight in optimization potential.

-ENERGY VISION is a professional tool for energy benchmarking and analysis, built on CentraLine Niagara web technology, providing a large range of techniques for managing energy-related data.
-ENERGY VISION is the ideal system to:
+Energy Management is a professional tool for energy benchmarking and analysis, built on CentraLine Niagara web technology, providing a large range of techniques for managing energy-related data.
+Energy Management is the ideal system to:

 - help manage energy, analyze, and optimize the operation of facilities and